Why Dark Chocolate is Good for You: 5 Health Benefits + 5 Tips

 Cocoa-Percentage in Dark Chocolate

-Dark chocolate isn’t dark chocolate.
+Not all dark chocolates are created equal.
 There are different types of dark chocolate with different percentages of cocoa.

 There is a mild form of dark chocolate with a cocoa content of about 55 percent, that has a "sweet" taste.